hermangroup/docs/wallets/hardware.rst

 #.
 The Trezor Wallet will appear with a message that your device is
    ready for use.
 Your device name will appear on the device.

 #.
-Switch to the Dash wallet using the menu at the top left.
+Switch to the Historia wallet using the menu at the top left.
 You can now
-   use your Trezor to send and receive Dash.
+   use your Trezor to send and receive Historia.

 .. figure:: img/trezor-start.png
    :width: 400px

-   Trezor Web Wallet for Dash ready for first use
+   Trezor Web Wallet for Historia ready for first use

-Receiving Dash
+Receiving Historia
 --------------

-We will now create a Dash receiving address and attempt to receive 1.0 DASH.
+We will now create a Historia receiving address and attempt to receive 1.0 HISTORIA.

-1. In the Trezor Dash wallet, click **Account #1**, then click Receive.
+1. In the Trezor Historia wallet, click **Account #1**, then click Receive.
-2. A Dash address will appear.
+2. A Historia address will appear.
 Click **Show full address** to verify the address on the Trezor device.

   .. image:: img/trezor-address.jpg
      :width: 100px

-3. Send 1 DASH to this address using an exchange or another wallet.
+3. Send 1 HISTORIA to this address using an exchange or another wallet.
 4. Once the transaction is confirmed, it will appear on the **Transactions** tab of your Trezor Wallet.

 .. figure:: img/trezor-receive.png
    :width: 400px

-   Trezor Web Wallet after receiving Dash
+   Trezor Web Wallet after receiving Historia

-Sending Dash
+Sending Historia
 ------------

-We will now send the Dash (minus transaction costs) to an external address.
+We will now send the Historia (minus transaction costs) to an external address.

-1. In the Trezor Dash wallet, click **Account #1**, then click **Send**.
+1. In the Trezor Historia wallet, click **Account #1**, then click **Send**.
-2. Enter the Dash address and amount in the fields.
+2. Enter the Historia address and amount in the fields.

   .. image:: img/trezor-send.png
      :width: 400px